It was the laugh that did it.

 “I know there’s something in it.
 Just tell me.
 What did you put in it?”

 As I waited for the punchline that never came I was suddenly, brutally aware I was sitting next to a man I didn’t know.
 I didn’t need to look at him to know a stranger had usurped his body, indeed I intuitively kept my gaze fixed on my dinner plate.
 An animal instinct told me it was best to be invisible.
 His behavior was artificial; a saccharine coating, intended to mask something sinister, like the banana-flavored medicine with the nasty aftertaste I had when I got chickenpox.
-Throughout her repeated denials my mother kept her tone light insisting she had no idea what he was talking about, but still the atmosphere was uncomfortable, even to a child, the air heavy with tension the way it is when a thunderstorm approaches.
+My mother kept her tone light insisting she had no idea what he was talking about but still the atmosphere was uncomfortable, even to a child – the air heavy with tension the way it is when a thunderstorm approaches.
 I was glad when the meal was over and I could escape.
 I played on the mound all afternoon until it grew dark and I had no choice but to go inside for tea.
 I didn’t know it then, but I’d had my first significant brush with mental illness.

 Incidents like this one, and the day the shotguns disappeared from the cloakroom were just some of the many clues that my world would come crashing down.
 One minute they were there where they’d always been, muzzles propped against the wall, standing neatly in line with the wellington boots, the next – gone.
 It was my first indication that the things I thought solid and unchanging in my life weren’t immutable.